Real estate farming is often misunderstood and only reduced to geographic farming.

 So, step eight is preparing a plan to nurture the real estate leads you generate.

-The important thing to remember here is also to consider the prospect awareness-message-match in your lead nurturing campaigns as you should in your lead generation campaigns.
+The critical thing to remember here is to consider the prospect awareness-message-match in your lead nurturing campaigns as you should in your lead generation campaigns.

-In the context of lead nurturing, you may also be interested in this article about the topic.
+You may also be interested in this article in the context of lead nurturing.

-So, when you look again at all these steps, you may come to the same conclusion as me.
+So, when you look at all these steps again, you may come to the same conclusion as me.

 “Real estate farming” is only a label of a real estate marketing strategy for lead generation, and focusing on a specific target group is the main characteristic.